-As this figure shows, the voter will be voting using a choice of physical channels such as postal, polling place or paper ballot (the "physical access methods"), or the voter can vote using "electronic access methods" where he/she will utilize a number of possible e-voting channels.
+As this figure shows, the voter will be voting using a choice of physical channels such as postal or paper ballot (the 'physical access methods'), or the voter can vote using 'electronic access methods' where he/she can utilize a number of possible e-voting channels.

-Each channel may have a gateway acting as the translator between the voter terminal and the voting system.
-Typically, these gateways are in proprietary environments, the following schemas are to be used when interfacing to such gateways: 410, 420, 430, 440 and 450.
-These schemas should function irrespective of the application or the supplier's favored choice of technology.

-Where a voter's right to vote in any particular contest needs to be determined, this is defined by the parameters of his V-Token.
-See section 3 for more information on security and the V-Token.

-In some scenarios the right to vote may need to be qualified.
-This may occur if the voter's right to vote is challenged or if the voter is given the temporary right to vote.
-In this case the vote needs to be cast by a voter with a qualified V-token.
-The reason for the qualification shall always be present in a qualified V-token and the qualification may need to be investigated before the vote is counted as legitimate.

-The V-Token and qualified V-token are part of Schemas 420, 440, 450, 460 and 470.
-To create balloting information, input data is needed about the election, the options/candidates available and the eligible voters; see schemas 230, 110 and 170 for exchanging such information between e-systems.
-However, a mapping process may be required in the e-voting system to map the various raw input data into output data for one ballot for one voter.
-This document uses the term election rules to define how this mapping is to be done in a particular election.
-When a precise election rule is needed is it identified by the election rule ID.
+- 444 Each channel may have a gateway acting as the translator between the voter terminal and the 445 voting system.
+Typically, these gateways are in proprietary environments.
+The following schemas 446 are to be used when interfacing to such gateways: 410, 420, 430, 440 and 450.
+These schemas 447 should function irrespective of the application or the supplier's favored choice of technology.
+448 When a pre-ballot box is required in a scenario, schema 445 can be used to retrieve and amend 449 votes before they are counted.
+450 Where a voter's right to vote in any particular contest needs to be determined, this is defined by 451 the parameters of his VToken.
+See Section 4 for more information on security and the VToken.
+452 In some scenarios the right to vote may need to be qualified.
+This may occur if the voter's right to 453 vote is challenged or if the voter is given the temporary right to vote.
+In this case the vote needs 454 to be cast by a voter with a Qualified VToken.
+The reason for the qualification shall always be - present in a Qualified VToken and the qualification may need to be investigated before the vote is counted as legitimate.
+The VToken and Qualified VToken are part of schemas 420, 440, 450, 460 and 470. - To create balloting information, input data is needed about the election, the options/candidates available and the eligible voters; see schemas 230, 110 and 120 for exchanging such information between e-systems.

-The current document assumes election rules themselves are implementation specific, thus by specifying the election rule ID the e-voting system can do the necessary mapping between voter, candidate, election and bylaws of the election to produce the ballot.
-Other issues that can be identified as affecting the election rules are geographical or organizational boundaries.

-Figure 2F: Vote Reporting

-Two of the post election items are the result and the audit report.
-Audit is discussed in the next section.
+Two of the post election items are the Final Result and the Audit Report.
+Audit is discussed in 3.4.6.